nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 In [Section 3: Getting started](#3-getting-started), you can find instructions on how to install and set up CakeCollate.

-In [Section 4: Features](#4-commands-and-features), you can find instructions on the existing features and commands in CakeCollate as well as how you can use them to suit your needs.
+In [Section 4: Commands and features](#4-commands-and-features), you can find instructions on the existing features and commands in CakeCollate as well as how you can use them to suit your needs.

 In [Section 5: Glossary](#5-glossary), you can find some terms that have been frequently used in our User Guide and their definitions.